4Q175: Contents

 The first four verses are positive and praise one man as opposed to the last verse and the speech which disgrace another wicked man who rebuilt Jericho and started a civil war.

 Interpretation

 Some scholars associate the three figures described in 4Q175 with a father and two sons.
 John Marco Allegro believed them to be Alexander Jannaeus and his sons; Frank Moore Cross identified them as Mattathias and his sons Simon and Judas Maccabee who were all central figures in the Maccabean revolt; while Otto Betz believed they were the Hasmonean king John Hyrcanus and his two sons Aristobulus and Alexander Jannaeus.
-Some Muslims believe that the three mentioned figures in the said scroll are Mohammad, Jesus and the Mahdi.
+Some Muslims believe that the mentioned figure in the said scroll is Muhammad.

 Many scholars believe that the scribe who copied 4Q175 also copied the Community Rule (1QS) found in Cave 1 as well as a Samuel manuscript also found in Cave 4.
 All have been dated by palaeography to the Hasmonean period.